The NDIS can be complicated. So, we’ve put together a list of 10 NDIS terms you need to know to help understand and make the most of your plan:

 One of three ways you can have your NDIS plan managed (as well as self-management and agency-management, or a combination of the three).
 Plan Management gives you all the freedom of choosing unregistered providers (like Self-Management) but without having to keep records and receipts (like Agency-Management).

 When you and a LAC, ECEI or NDIS Planner meet to discuss what you need in your next plan and agree the goals you want to achieve.
-Plan Reviews can be scheduled (towards the end of your plan) or unscheduled (in the middle of your plan) if your situation or needs change.
+Plan Reassessments can be scheduled (towards the end of your plan) or unscheduled (in the middle of your plan) if your situation or needs change.
 Your Plan Review is the time where you can choose to have your plan as ‘plan managed’.
+A Plan Variation can be made when a small change is made to your NDIS plan, without needing a pull plan reassessment.

 4. Service Agreement